AdobeDocs/analytics.en/help/implement/js-implementation/page-variables/events.md

 |  purchase  | Completion of a purchase (order)  | Orders  |
 |  event1 - event1000 (event100 for point product)  | Custom events  | Custom Events  |

-**Syntax and Examples** {#section_45A159DF00114066B8551DDEB15E084C}
+**Syntax and Examples**

-Counter events are set by placing the desired events in the [!UICONTROL s.events] variable, in a comma-separated list (if multiple events are to be passed).
+Counter events are set by placing the desired events in the `s.events` variable, in a comma-separated list (if multiple events are to be passed).

 ```js
 s.events="scAdd"